 Live Sales Staff Work at Home chat Job – the last straw

-In 2007, I landed a job with Live Sales Staff, as an independent contractor.
+In 2007, I landed a job with Live Sales Staff as an independent contractor.
 The job was doing live chat support for a web-hosting, site-builder company (similar to wix.com.)
 The job itself was great.
 I loved it.
-Troubleshooting websites and domains all day was amazing.
+Troubleshooting websites and domains all day was fantastic.
 Being able to listen to music all day was even better.